 (2) Game printed “bank” modes are for 2 point rolls e.g from Right Bank to Left Bank; 1 point rolls may be performed of 1/2 the existing bank mode, fractions round up.

 (3) Slip turns (aka “skids”) can change direction only 30 degrees for an SL or TR maneuver.
 Slip turns can only be performed in the direction opposite to the direction of the slip and in the direction of the current bank.
 The combination counts as 2 maneuvers for speed loss.

 (4) Half rolls move 2 hexes in the 60 degree off angle of flight direction instead of just 1.
-They keep the same turn mode and reduce speed as a single maneuver.
+Reduce the TM by 1 then conduct the roll as the following 2 hexes of movement, so the full maneuver is finished in the same number of hexes of movement, and reduce speed as a single maneuver.

 (5) Half loop maneuvers can only per performed on turns the plane conducts a steep climb or a steep dive, and count as 2 maneuvers for speed loss purposes.
 The plane must be in a level bank for the climbing type, and inverted (flat) for the diving type (“Split S”).
 After the maneuver, the plane flips its bank 180, level to inverted or inverted to level.